Turbo Takeaways

 403(b) Plan Withdrawal Rules

-You can make penalty-free withdrawals from the plan once you reach 59 ½ age.
-However, if you have a traditional 403(b) and make pre-tax contributions, you’ll still need to pay taxes on withdrawals.
+You can make penalty-free withdrawals from the plan once you reach age 59 ½.
+Meanwhile, if you have a traditional 403(b) and make pre-tax contributions, you’ll still need to pay taxes on withdrawals.

 If you withdraw before you reach age 59 ½, you’ll have to pay applicable taxes and a 10% early-withdrawal penalty.
 Like 401(k) loans, your plan may allow you to take out a loan from your 403(b) plan and avoid the early withdrawal penalty.
 However, you’ll still need to pay the loan back with interest.

-Withdrawing from the plan means you’ll miss out on compound returns, and you’ll have to repay the money before you file taxes if you leave your job.
+Withdrawing from the plan early means you will miss out on compound returns and may need to repay any loans before filing your taxes if you leave your job.

 Required Minimum Distributions (RMDs) From a 403(b) Plan

-Like other retirement accounts, you’ll eventually need to make withdrawals from your 403(b) plan.
-Normally, you’ll need to start withdrawing when you turn 73, but some plans have an extension to age 75.
+Like other retirement accounts, you’ll eventually have to make withdrawals from your 403(b) plan.
+Normally, you’ll start withdrawing when you turn 73, but some plans have an extension to age 75.
 If you’re still working at the organization where you have the plan, you can delay withdrawing until you retire.

 Required minimum distributions (RMDs) are determined based on your IRS-calculated life expectancy and account balance.
-If you don’t withdraw the required amount each year, you may have to pay 25% of the amount in penalties along with potential taxes.
+If you fail to withdraw the required amount each year, you may face a penalty of 25% of the shortfall, reduced to 10% if corrected in a timely manner, plus any applicable taxes.

 Benefits of a 403(b) Plan